-The 1980s civil war in El Salvador is revisited in “Innocent Voices,” which finds Mexican helmer Luis Mandoki working on his native turf for the first time since 1987.
+The 1980s civil war in El Salvador that provided the setting for Oliver Stone’s “Salvador” is revisited in “Innocent Voices,” which finds Mexican helmer Luis Mandoki working on his native turf for the first time since 1987’s Oscar-nominated “Gaby: A True Story.”
+While the respectable result is a more meaningful film than just about anything Mandoki worked on during his 17 years in Hollywood (“Angel Eyes,” “Message in a Bottle”), pic suffers from an overindulgence of triumph-over-adversity cliches and a meandering narrative that spreads too comfortably over the nearly two-hour running time.
 Failing enthusiastic reviews, Lions Gate release seems destined for second-tier festival play and modest art-house biz.

 Though pic purports to be closely based on the life of its tyro screenwriter, Oscar Torres, it largely lacks the lyricism and depth of feeling that have characterized the most memorable films about children coming of age in war-ravaged environs, particularly John Boorman’s “Hope and Glory” and Rene Clement’s “Forbidden Games.”

 Rather, pic’s approach is more obvious, reaching for the audience’s heartstrings in a superficial, isn’t-war-terrible sort of way.
 Set in a small village close to the front lines, the focus is on 11-year-old Chava (Carlos Padilla), who lives with his seamstress mother (Leonor Varela) and sister and who has become the de facto man of the house after being abandoned by his father.